5. Principal planes: explanations

 As stated above, the position of the principal planes logically moves towards the most optically powerful surface.
 When the two surfaces of the thick lens are of equivalent power, the principal planes occupy a middle position.
 If the lens has an asymmetric geometry (like most intraocular implants used in cataract surgery), we cannot, therefore, identify the position of the principal planes with that of the center of the lens, or suppose that these principal planes will be located at equal distance from the center of the implant.

 Principal planes and intraocular lenses (IOLs)

 We could identify the IOL position as the distance between the anterior vertex of the cornea and the anterior surface of the implant.
 Still, given the different geometries, refractive indices, etc., of implants as « thick lenses, » this choice would expose to uncertainties.

 Intraocular lens implants are thick lenses: to improve refraction control after implantation and establish reliable comparisons in terms of position, one must measure the position of a given IOL from its principal object plane.
 The position of the principal object plane to the vertex of the IOL does not depend on its effective position in the eye.
 Still, the refractive effect of the implant depends on its effective position in the eye (i.e., the anatomical position of the IOL in the eye after cataract surgery AND the effective position of its principal object plane).

 The position of the principal object plane of the IOL defines the effective position of the IOL.

 The focal length of the implant is defined from the principal image point (this length is equal to the distance between the principal image point and the image focus).

-The differences in the position of the principal planes with respect to the geometry of the implant partly explain the need of adjusting constant values such as “constant A” (SRK T formula) or the triplet « a0, a1 and a2 » (Haigis formula).
+The differences in the position of the principal planes concerning the geometry of the implant partly explain the need to adjust constant values such as “constant A” (SRK T formula) or the triplet « a0, a1, and a2 » (Haigis formula).